HonghuXue/GymPlatformDeepRLChallenge/README.md

 ## Example Usage

-Each run file has default flags in place, view the run_platform_pdqn.py file for more information.
-The click flags are configured to make it easier to run experiments and hyper-parameter searches in batches, which is better for scripts but makes it more annoying to type out.
+**It is recommeded to directly run run_platform_pdqn.py in your IDE in this implementation, since the click flags are configured to make it easier to run experiments and hyper-parameter searches in batches, which is better for scripts but makes it more annoying to type out.**
-It is recommeded to directly run run_platform_pdqn.py in your IDE.

 To run vanilla P-DQN on the Platform domain with default flags:
 ```bash